A2osX/A2osX/.Docs/User Guide.md

 A core element at the foundation of A2osX that enables its multiuser multitasking capabilities is its reusable set of APIs and Libraries (written in Assembly) that all programs can and do use that make them very lean and fast.
 For instance, there is one network API that any program can call which in turn handles the I/O to different LAN cards via drivers.
 A significant feature is that multiple programs can be using the network at the same time such as the TELNETD server, the HTTPD server and/or the TELNET client.
 A key benefit is that the code for doing each program is smaller because the network API is doing a lot of the work.
 And since CORE APIs like printf and libraries such as Network loaded only once, much like a DLL in Windows, significant memory is conserved providing the resources needed to support multitasking and multiple users.

-The core of A2osX is written entirely in 65C02 Assemnbly and built using the S-C Macro Assembler.
+The core of A2osX is written entirely in 65C02 Assembly and built using the S-C Macro Assembler.
 Assembly was chosen because at end of day it provides for the most strict and stringent memory management as well as the fastest performance of any language on the Apple II.
 Work is underway to provide ASM running under A2osX (see Current and Future Development Process sections below).
 There is also an entire shell scripting language (see below) and in the future we plan a CSH (C-Shell) which is the first step to an Interactive C interpreter and then a Compilter that will make C feed to built-in assembler.
 Yes, that is a lot on our development plan, but the only way to make it feasible is by building the core using assembly to provide enough memory and processing sources to enable such features.

 ## Developing for A2osX